NHXHxD/exercise-assist/README.md

 - **`DataManager` Class:** (Coming soon!)
   - Handles saving and loading of application data to and from a file.
-  - Serializes and deserializes exercises and user data.

 - **`main.cpp`:**
   - Contains the main loop and user interface logic.
   - Interacts with the user and coordinates the application flow.